Measuring Customer Satisfaction: Why is it Important?

 Measuring customer satisfaction is also important for getting businesses to buy into your processes and performance.
 Because it results in something quantifiable, it gets a lot of attention from internal parties, and is one of the best ways to create the classic upturn graph which every department needs to look good.

 Reply to low scores

-We ran a survey that asked, ‘in the event you have had a claim with us are you more likely to come back to us, or not?’
-The response from customers who had made a claim was overwhelmingly ‘yes, I’m more likely to come back’ because their complaints were handled so well.”
+We go back to a customer that left a low CSat score and say: "you were right to feel let down, and this is what we’re going to do to make it right."
+This makes you look proactive and gives you massive credibility.
+We ran a survey that asked: "in the event that you have had a claim with us, are you more likely to come back to us, or not?"
+The response from customers who had made a claim was an overwhelming "yes, I’m more likely to come back" because their complaints were handled so well.

 It’s a fair assumption that these customers are going to leave a lower CSat score purely for the inconvenience of waiting longer than usual for a response.

 You can prevent these lower scores by keeping customers updated on the amount of time it will take for them to receive a response.